dbrattli/Expression/README.md

 - The resulting code should look and feel like Python.
 We want to make a better Python, not some obscure DSL or academic Monad tutorial
 - Provide pipelining and pipe friendly methods.
+Compose all the things!
 - Dot-chaining on objects as an alternative syntax to pipes.
 - Avoid currying, not supported in Python by default and not a well known concept by Python programmers.